 With just about every airline, hotel and tourist destination having its own website where direct bookings can be made, it is really worthwhile avoiding portals like Webjet like the plague, because they will rip you off with these ridiculous fees for no good reason.

 Like airlines, many doctors also overbook their appointments by a margin, expecting a certain number of patients to either not show up or change their appointments at short notice.
 However, most doctors knowingly book appointments for shorter times than experience tells them that they need to see each patient at the appointed time.
 Thus waiting rooms, appropriately named because people sit and wait incessantly, are crammed with patients.
 'Waiting Room' and 'Patient' are very good descriptive terms, because those 'Patients' have to be very patient when their appointments are routinely broken as they continue to wait in 'Waiting Rooms'.

 It would be the height of rudeness for businessmen to be late for meetings or appointments and keeping people waiting would not be tolerated.
-But somehow or other, doctors seem to think that they are exempt from the normal courtesies of keeping appointments and the reason for this is merely commercial.
-Filling waiting rooms with patients who have booked appointments and sit there waiting for considerable lengths of time after the time of the appointment, is merely a method of maximising the income of doctors, nothing more.
+But somehow or other, doctors seem to think that they are exempt from the normal courtesies of keeping appointments and the reason for this is mostly for commercial reasons.
+Filling waiting rooms with patients who have booked appointments and sit there waiting for considerable lengths of time after the scheduled times is merely a method of maximising the income of doctors.

 An appointment is a contract entered into by a doctor and his patient.
 The doctor agrees to see the patient for a consultation at a certain time and unless there is some sort of personal disaster, the doctor does not have any excuse for keeping the patient waiting and thus breaking the appointment and that contract.
 What doctors do not seem to realise is that people have other things to do and other appointments to attend afterwards and keeping those people sitting in waiting rooms throws their schedules out too.
 This is most unfair.

-For instance, here is the wording of a particular "Unlimited" phone plan "Fair Use" policy.
+For instance, here is the wording of a particular 'Unlimited' phone plan's 'Fair Use' policy.

 Here is another example.

-The dictionary definition of "Unlimited" is - not limited or restricted in terms of number, quantity, or extent.
-Synonyms are - inexhaustible, limitless, illimitable, boundless, unbounded, immense, vast, great, extensive, immeasurable, incalculable, untold, unfailing, everlasting, infinite, endless, never-ending, bottomless, measureless, inestimable.
+The dictionary definition of 'Unlimited' is - not limited or restricted in terms of number, quantity, or extent.
+Synonyms are - inexhaustible, limitless, illimitable, boundless, unbounded, immense, vast, great, extensive, immeasurable, incalculable, untold, unfailing, everlasting, infinite, endless, never-ending, bottomless, measureless and inestimable.